Seaway Family Dental - Cornwall

 Tooth Sensitivity Treatment in Cornwall

-Tooth discomfort triggered by temperature extremes, sugary, and acidic foods can be managed both in a dental clinic and with home remedies.
+Tooth discomfort caused by temperature extremes, sugary, and acidic foods can be managed with treatments available in the dental clinic or with effective home remedies.

 Call 613-704-3905